Haybu/spring-boot-actuator-rsocket-proxy/README.md

 can include operation parameters as needed.

 The output result from each obtained proxied actuator endpoint includes the ID of each client.
-For example, the output of the snippet above (for breviy) would look like:
+For example, the output of the snippet above (with breviy) would look like:

 ```json
 [